Blue Pottery - Pakistan

 Casting of the Products

-For casting of the products, desired amount of the prepared dough is taken and rolled over the base stone.
+For the casting of the products, the desired amount of the prepared dough is taken and rolled over the base stone.
 It is then flattened using a flattening tool on the stone base till is gets a round shape like chapatti with an approximate thickness of 4-5 mm.
-This round shaped chapatti is then carefully placed in the mold.
-The mold is continuously wiggled so that the dough sets properly inside the mold.
-Once the dough is partially placed in the mold, the mold is filled with raakh (burnt wooden dust) and is pressed gently so that the dough takes the exact shape of the mold.
+This round shaped chapatti is then carefully placed in the mould.
+The mould is continuously wiggled so that the dough sets properly inside the mold.
+Once the dough is partially placed in the mould, the mould is filled with raakh (burnt wooden dust) and is pressed gently so that the dough takes the exact shape of the mold.
 The extra edges of the dough which comes out of the mold are cut using a knife.
 After this the mold is turned upside down and removed, then the prepared product along with raakh is kept for 1-2 days for drying.

-After the product is dried and has taken the shape of the mold it is turned upside down and the raakh is removed from it.
+After the product is dried and has taken the shape of the mould it is turned upside down and the raakh is removed from it.
 The extra raakh stuck on the walls are brushed off using a koochi (small broom).
-Generally while placing the dough in the mold the dough achieves an uneven thickness making the walls of the product non-uniformed.
+Generally while placing the dough in the mould the dough achieves an uneven thickness making the walls of the product non-uniformed.
 To create the walls of uniform thickness the product is sprinkled with a small amount of water to make it leather hard.
-After that with the help of Patti (iron knife) the extra material is scooped off making the walls even.
-The product is dried again for few hours through the day.
+After that, with the help of Patti (iron knife) the extra material is scooped off making the walls even.
+The product is dried again for a few hours through the day.

-The dried product now undergoes several stages of finishing process, firstly the rough edges of the product is removed by rubbing it on the stone base.
+The dried product now undergoes several stages of the finishing process, firstly the rough edges of the product are removed by rubbing it on the stone base.
 This process is done gently and carefully by hand.
-After that the product is rubbed with regmaal (sandpaper) to remove the major grains, which occur due to raakh and scrubbing.
+After that, the product is rubbed with regmaal (sandpaper) to remove the major grains, which occur due to raakh and scrubbing.

 Attaching the Base